bit-ray/laterlock/README.md

 ## Is it secure?

 When a password is provided, data is encrypted in the browser.
-Otherwise, it's encrypted on the server with a system-wide key.
+Otherwise, it's encrypted on the server with a system-wide key plus salt.
+Then the sqlite database is encrypted at the page level using SQLCipher.

-Encryption is done using AES-256-GCM and PBKDF2 with HMAC-SHA-256 (600,000 iterations) for key derivation, similar to the encryption used by password managers.
+Content encryption is done using AES-256-GCM and PBKDF2 with HMAC-SHA-256 (600,000 iterations) for key derivation, similar to the encryption used by password managers.

 The unique URL to the lock page uses a nanoid (which uses secure RNG) with 30 characters, which is overkill.